Darkzarich/microservice-course-assigment-2/part1-postgres/README.md

-# Homework: Application resiliency (Part А, extended example for Postgres)
+# Homework: Application resiliency (Part A, extended example for Postgres)

 ## Goal